zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 )
 ```

-### `ORDER BY` without `LIMIT` and `OFFSET` in View Entity is not allowed
+### `ORDER BY` in View Entities

-For view entities, having `ORDER BY` without `LIMIT` and/or `OFFSET` is not allowed even for the top level query.
-Similarly to the case of subqueries, view entity results are not accessed directly.
-In Runtime, a View entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering, which makes it similar to the Subquery case.
+For view entities, you must now have a `LIMIT` and `OFFSET` in all `ORDER BY` clauses, even for the top level query.

+This is because view entity results are not accessed directly.
+In the Runtime, a View entity is wrapped inside another `SELECT` query as a subquery, which allows further filtering and ordering.
+This makes it similar to the Subquery case, above.

-### Changes in result type handling of arithmetic functions
+### Result Types from Arithmetic Functions

-OQL v2 handles differently the situations where different sides of an arithmetic operation have different data types.
-For example,
+OQL v2 handles the situations where different sides of an arithmetic operation have different data types differently.

+Take the following example:

 ```sql
 SELECT Attribute1 + Attribute2 AS SumAttr
 FROM Module.Entity
 ```

-In OQL v1, the result of the arithmetic operation will always be of type pf the first attribute in the expression.
-We would not handle type differences and instead would let the database handle it.
+In OQL v1, the result of the arithmetic operation will always be of type pf the first attribute in the expression because it is handled by the database.
 Therefore, the result would depend on the underlying database engine.

-OQL v2 has more control over arithmetic operations.
-For numeric types (Integer, Long and Decimal), the result of the operation is always of the type pf the most precise attribute type in  the following precedence:
+When handling numeric types in OQL v2 (Integer, Long, and Decimal), the result of the operation is always the most precise attribute type, using the following precedence:

 * Decimal (highest)
 * Long
 * Integer

-If any side of the operation is of a non-numeric type, no casting is performed, and we let the database handle such operation, the same as OQL v1.
-See [Expression syntax](/refguide/oql-expression-syntax/#type-coercion)
+If any side of the operation is of a non-numeric type, no casting is performed, and the result is handled by the , as in OQL v1.
+See [Expression syntax](/refguide/oql-expression-syntax/#type-coercion) for more information.

-### The result type of `ROUND` is now `Decimal`
+### The Result Type of ‘ROUND’ Is Now ‘Decimal’

-In OQL v1, `ROUND` would return a result in the no-longer supported by Studio Pro type `Float`.
+In OQL v1, `ROUND` would return a `Float` result.
+'Float' is no-longer supported by Studio Pro.
 In OQL v2, it always returns `Decimal`.

-### Attribute alias in `WHERE`
+### Attribute Alias in `WHERE`

 In OQL v1, referring to an attribute by alias was allowed, but it would throw an exception in the database.
 In OQL v2, that is no longer allowed.

-### `JOIN` without `ON`
+### `JOIN` Without `ON`

-In OQL v1, it was possible to write a query like the following.
-That is **no longer allowed** in OQL v2:
+In OQL v1, it was possible to write a query such as the following.:

 ```sql
 SELECT *